Fun and Wacky Annuals

 Verbenna bonariensis 'Lollipop' (Verbenna) - Similar to the above, but the flowers only reach to 18".
 A great plant for smaller, more detailed areas.

 Wedelia trilobata ‘Outebreath Gold’ – An underused and good trailing plant that produces yellow daisy flowers over green and gold splashed foliage.
 Plants will trail to 3’ in one season, it makes a great border plant or good for placing along the edge of a container, allowing it to trail over the edge.
 Best grown in full sun.

 Xanthosoma sagittifolium ‘Chartreuse Giant’ – Arrow shaped leaves are vibrantly chartreuse and although they typically grow to 18”, with time, they can exceed 2’!
 Plants grow to 2-4’ tall and are best grown in soils that are moisture retentive and fertile in light shade to full sun.

-This is just a smattering of the many types of annuals that will be available in 4” pots or flats.
+This is just touches upon the many types of annuals that will be available in 4” pots or flats.

 Ageratum ‘Hawaii Blue’

 Calibrachoa ‘Colorburst Pro Blue’

 ‘Colorburst Pro White’